• Skip to primary navigation

 2. Carefully beat in egg yolks.
 Microwave 2 minutes.
 Stir in butter and vanilla.

-4. Layer Nutter Butter cookies and bananas in a serving dish.
+4. Place a layer of Nutter Butter cookies, then a layer of banana slices in a serving dish.
 Cover with the warm custard.
-Sprinkle top of pudding with crushed cookies if desired.
+Break cookies up with a rolling pin.
+Sprinkle the top of the pudding with crushed cookies if desired.
 Cover and chill.

 We've never had it last past day one.